-The Noble Audio Falcon is their debut True Wireless System or TWS earphones featuring BT5.0, up to 10 hours playback and aptX playback.
+We review the Noble Audio Falcon, which is a True Wireless System or TWS featuring BT5.0, up to 10 hours of playback, and aptX decoding.
 It is priced at $156.

 The Falcon is priced at $156 so this places it in the upper tier of the current 2020 TWS market with only a few higher.
 From my chat with the Wizard aka.
 John Moulton, this is not an off-the-shelf OEM launch, nothing that cynical.
 This, as with all their earphone products, is personally tuned by himself.
 So, fingers crossed it sounds competitive.